diffyne/docs/advanced/security.md

 **What it does:**
 - ❌ Disables signature verification entirely
-- ⚠️ Relies only on Laravel's CSRF protection
 - ⚠️ Not recommended for production

 **Best for:** Development only, or when you have other security measures in place.